-Governance.
-The Annual General Meeting of OACT is held on the last Thursday in February.
-At that meeting the OACT Board consisting of president, secretary, treasurer and directors is elected.
-The number of directors is determined at the AGM.
-The Executive Director is appointed by the Board and is a member of the Board.
+The OACT Board—consisting of president, secretary, treasurer and up to 8 directors—is responsible for the day to day running of OACT.
+The Board is elected at the Annual General Meeting of the association, held on the last Thursday in February each year.
+An Executive Director is appointed by the Board as an ex officio member of the Board.
 The OACT Board meets about 8 times each year usually on a Monday evening at a board member’s home.
-The Board is responsible for the day to day running of OACT.

 Regulatory and Behaviour

 Orienteering is a recognized sport and OACT receives some government funding from ACT Sport and Recreation Services.
 Therefore OACT must comply with various requirements.
 These include:

 - Gender Equity Policy.
 OACT adopts the Orienteering Australia (OA) gender equity policy as described at Section 1.15 of the OA Operational Manual.

 - Risk Management Policy.
 OACT adopts the Orienteering Australia risk management policy as described at Section 1.17 of the OA Operational Manual.

 - Member Protection Policy.
 OACT adopts the Orienteering Australia member protection policy which is detailed in Section 1.18 of the OA Operational Manual.